OMAC (comics): Powers and abilities

-The OMACs are dependent on their assessment of individual heroes & villains.
+The OMACs are dependent on their assessment of individual heroes and villains.
 When fighting multiple opponents, they require a few seconds to adapt their countermeasures for each meta in question.
 Atom Smasher was able to stop an OMAC that was attacking the JSA by stomping it before it could assess his threat level.
 OMACs are also very vulnerable to Mister Terrific, as he cannot be detected by technology.

-In the Superman/Batman series, Brainiac temporarily occupies a prototype OMAC drone to make use of its nanovirus.

 ReMAC, the OMAC possessed by the Outsiders, has the same powers and abilities of a regular OMAC.
 He greatly differs in his physical makeup, being red in color and with a more human-like face even in his armored form.

 Unable to contact Brother Eye and unable to access his former personality, ReMAC was controlled for a period by Dr. Salah Miandad.
 In this way, ReMAC retained his invulnerability and strength, but was limited by Salah's personal stamina and attention span, which was not always sufficient for a fight.
 Salah's mind was later trapped into the ReMAC body by a faulty mind interface, removing the limits of his below-average stamina.

-A very powerful and extremely deadly new class of O.M.A.C's were designed and employed by Maxwell Lord using the various resources of Checkmate, Project's Cadmus & M, the Metal Men responsometer tech, Amazo's absorption cell engineering and the xenomachinery of a Reach Scarab to fashion an all robotic legion of automatons which were easier to OMACtivate and conduct their motions while using the JLI to search out his ultimate goal.
+A powerful and extremely deadly new class of O.M.A.C's were designed and employed by Maxwell Lord using the various resources of Checkmate, Project's Cadmus and M, the Metal Men responsometer tech, Amazo's absorption cell engineering and the xenomachinery of a Reach Scarab to fashion an all robotic legion of automatons which were easier to OMACtivate and conduct their motions while using the JLI to search out his ultimate goal.
 The culmination of all the incorporated innovation's from the greatest technological advancements on Earth was O.M.A.C Prime.

 A type of super android that could assess and exploit weaknesses, as well as implement psychological warfare using Max Lord's vocal patterns to offset his adversaries.
-Unlike other O.M.A.C's, Prime had the unique ability to mimic and combine the meta-abilities & utilities of other super types into itself, steadily making it stronger during battle through the acquisition of new powers and technology assimilated into itself via observational stimulus.
+Unlike other O.M.A.C's, Prime had the unique ability to mimic and combine the meta-abilities and utilities of other super types into itself, steadily making it stronger during battle through the acquisition of new powers and technology assimilated into itself via observational stimulus.